robabrazado/adventofcode2024/README.md

 I wasn't even going to start a new puzzle today, but the description for part 1 seemed so straightforward that I assumed either part 2 would be way complicated, or else I was fooling myself and part 1 would take forever with a naive implementation.
 I rolled the dice, though, and got part 1 relatively quickly.
 Then, of course, part 2 is *way* more complicated, so I'm not going to try that tonight.
 Until next time, monkeys!

+[Day 35] After banging my head against Day 21 for...quite some time, I decided to take a break and work on a different puzzle.
+In looking at Day 22 again, I realized a totally different way I could have done part 1 (more in spoilers), so I think I may just rewrite that for the exercise of it, and to get my head back in the Day 22 space.
+I've read part 2 and think I know the approach I want to take, and thankfully I don't think it matters what the implementation of part 1 is, so...it'll be fine.
+However!
+I'm also thinking of restructuring the model to (a) fit in better with Java idioms and (b) be more of a...mmm...puzzle-specfic solution, rather than something theoretically more general-use.
+I don't think there's a technical reason for this, really, but it'll help me get in a better headspace.
+I think a lot of why I keep getting off track in Day 21 is because I'm trying to do things for general use rather than just trying to solve a specific problem.

+**Spoilers for Day 22 part 1**

+In my first run at part 1 (which was successful), I pretty much just implemented the problem as described in the puzzle using math methods.
+It occurred to me as I was pondering part 2 (on day 35), that it might be cool to do it only with bitwise operations.

+**End spoilers**

 ## Day 23: LAN Party

 I thought I could dash off part 1 real quick over lunch...but it turned out I misunderstood the assignment.
 Just as well...what I wrote was very quick and very ugly, and it didn't work, to boot.
 I'm not even committing it.
 I'll just be coming back to this one later when I have some time, but I'll have to start over.